springfall2008/batpred/docs/customisation.md

 ## Battery loss options

-**input_number.battery_loss** accounts for energy lost charging the battery, default 0.05 is 5%
+**input_number.battery_loss** is an assumed percentage figure for energy lost when charging the battery, the default 0.05 is 5%.

-**input_number.battery_loss_discharge** accounts for energy lost discharging the battery, default 0.05 is 5%
+**input_number.battery_loss_discharge** is an assumed percentage figure for energy lost whilst discharging the battery, the default 0.05 is 5%.

-**input_number.inverter_loss** accounts for energy loss during going from DC to AC or AC to DC, default is 0% for legacy reasons but please adjust.
+**input_number.inverter_loss** is an assumed percentage figure for  energy lost during the conversion within the inverter from DC to AC or AC to DC, the default is 0% for legacy reasons but please adjust.

-**switch.inverter_hybrid** When True you have a hybrid inverter so no inverter losses for DC charging.
-When false you have inverter losses as it's AC coupled battery.
+**switch.inverter_hybrid** Set to True if you have a hybrid inverter so no inverter losses will be applied for DC charging from Solar generation.
+Set to False if you have an AC coupled battery and inverter losses will be applied when charging from solar.
+NB: This switch only applies when Predbat is modelling solar charging.
+All grid charging (regardless of inverter type) has to undergo an AC to DC conversion and so the inverter_loss % will be included in Predbat's model when charging from the grid.

-**input_number.metric_battery_cycle** (_expert mode_) Sets the cost in pence per kWh of using your battery for charging and discharging.
+**input_number.metric_battery_cycle** (_expert mode_) This sets a 'virtual cost' in pence per kWh on using your battery for charging and discharging.
-Higher numbers will reduce battery cycles at the expense of using higher energy costs.
+Higher numbers will reduce battery cycles at the expense of using higher energy costs.<BR>
+In theory if you think your battery will last say 6000 complete cycles and cost you £4000 and is 9.5kWh then each full charge and discharge cycle is 19kWh and so the cost per cycle is £4000 / 19 / 6000 = 3.5p.

+Taking the 3.5p example, Predbat will apply a "virtual cost" of 3.5p to every kWh charge and discharge of the battery.
+This cost will be included in Predbat's cost optimisation plan when it decides whether to charge, discharge the battery or let the house run on grid import.

+If you configure this number higher then more expensive plans will be selected which avoids charging and discharging your battery as much.
+The default is 1p but can be set to 0 if you want to turn this feature off.
+Note that the cycle cost will not be included in the cost predictions that Predbat produces, its just taken into account in the planning stage.<BR>
+_NB: Setting this to a non-zero value will increase your daily cost, but will reduce your home battery usage._

 Figures of around 1p-5p are recommended, the default is 1p per kWh.

-**input_number.predbat_metric_battery_value_scaling** (_expert mode_) Can be used to scale the value of the energy in the battery at the end of the plan.
+**input_number.predbat_metric_battery_value_scaling** (_expert mode_) A percentage value that can be used to scale the value of the energy in the battery at the end of the plan.
 The battery value is accounted for in the optimisations at the lowest future import rate including charging and inverter losses.
 A value of 1.0 means no change to this, while lower than 1.0 means to value future battery levels less, greater than 1.0 will value it more (and hence hold more charge at the end of the plan).

 ## Scaling and weight options

-**input_number.battery_rate_max_scaling** adjusts your maximum charge/discharge rate from that reported by GivTCP e.g. a value of 1.1 would simulate a 10% faster charge/discharge than reported by the inverter
+**input_number.battery_rate_max_scaling** is a percentage factor to adjust your maximum charge/discharge rate from that reported by GivTCP e.g. a value of 1.1 would simulate a 10% faster charge/discharge rate than reported by the inverter.

-**switch.predbat_battery_capacity_nominal** - When enabled Predbat uses the reported battery size from the Nominal field rather than from the normal GivTCP reported size.
+**switch.predbat_battery_capacity_nominal** - When enabled Predbat uses the reported battery size from the GivTCP 'Battery Nominal Capacity' field rather than from the normal GivTCP reported 'Battery Capacity kWh' size.
 If your battery size is reported wrongly maybe try turning this on and see if it helps.

-**input_number.load_scaling** is a Scaling factor applied to historical load, tune up if you want to be more pessimistic on future consumption
+**input_number.load_scaling** is a percentage Scaling factor applied to historical load, increase this if you want to be more pessimistic on future consumption.
-Use 1.0 to use exactly previous load data (1.1 would add 10% to load)
+Use 1.0 to use exactly previous load data.
+A value of 1.1 for example would add 10% to historical load.

-**input_number.load_scaling10** is a Scaling factor applied to historical load only for the PV10% scenario (this is in addition to load_scaling).
+**input_number.load_scaling10** is a percentage Scaling factor applied to historical load only for the PV10% scenario (this is in addition to load_scaling above).
-This can  be used to make the 10% scenario take into account extra load usage and hence be more pessimistic while leaving the central scenario unchanged.
+This can  be used to make the PV10% scenario take into account extra load usage and hence be more pessimistic while leaving the central scenario unchanged.
 The default is 1.1 meaning an extra 10% load is added.
 This will only have an impact if the PV 10% weighting is non-zero.

-**input_number.load_scaling_saving** is a Scaling factor applied to historical load only during Octopus Saving sessions.
-This can be used to model your household cutting down on energy use only inside a session (e.g. turning off a heat pump).
+**input_number.load_scaling_saving** is a percentage Scaling factor applied to historical load only during Octopus Saving sessions.
+This can be used to model your household cutting down on energy use inside a saving session (e.g. turning off a heat pump, deferring cooking until after the session, etc).

-**input_number.pv_scaling** is a scaling factor applied to PV data, tune down if you want to be more pessimistic on PV production vs Solcast
+**input_number.pv_scaling** is a percentage scaling factor applied to PV data, decrease this if you want to be more pessimistic on PV production vs Solcast.<BR>
-Use 1.0 to use exactly the Solcast data (0.9 would remove 10% from forecast)
+Use 1.0 to use exactly use the Solcast forecast generation data.
+A value of 0.9 for example would remove 10% from the Solcast generation forecast.

-**input_number.pv_metric10_weight** is the weighting given to the 10% PV scenario.
-Use 0.0 to disable this.
+**input_number.pv_metric10_weight** is the percentage weighting given to the Solcast 10% PV scenario in calculating solar generation.
+Use 0.0 to disable using the PV 10% in Predbat's forecast of solar generation.
-A value of 0.1 assumes that 1:10 times we get the 10% scenario and hence to count this in the metric benefit/cost.
+A value of 0.1 assumes that 1 in every 10 times we will get the Solcast 10% scenario, and 9 in every 10 times we will get the 'median' Solcast forecast.<BR>
+Predbat estimates solar generation for each half hour slot to be a pv_metric10_weight weighting of the Solcast 10% PV forecast to the Solcast Median forecast.<BR>
 A value of 0.15 is recommended.

 ## Historical load data